 If you are interested in the scheme read on… It is aimed primarily at instrumental groups, consisting of between 3 - 6 performers, and performing repertory between 1600-1800 using historically informed playing techniques, instruments, and stylistic conventions.
 They should be based in the UK for the duration of the programme, and should be available for studio recordings, coaching sessions, open rehearsals and performances in London, York, and Beverley (East Yorkshire) as well as being interested in developing management/professional career skills.

-This is a two-year programme designed to support the ongoing professionalisation of an ensemble.
-We will choose one ensemble each year.
-It is envisaged that the first group will join the programme from October 2021.
-The NCEM will act as the central administration and point of contact for the duration of the project.
-Ensembles will be expected to enter into a formal contract with the NCEM.
-Please note that selection will be made by the partners on the basis of talent spotting, appraisal and recommendation.
-Please note this is not a competition and there is no application process
+The NCEM acts as the central administration and point of contact for the duration of the project.
+Ensembles are expected to enter into a formal contract with the partners.
+Please note that selection is made on the basis of talent spotting, appraisal, and recommendation.
+This is not a competition and there is no application process.